 - Identifying and then prioritizing business needs and objectives for the forthcoming period.

-- Current trends or changes that may have spending or revenue implications, such as new mandates to reduce spending, expected changes in staffing levels, or changes in expected business volume.
+- Current trends or changes that have implications for spending or revenue inflows.
+Particular attention may focus on new mandates to reduce spending or changes in staffing levels or changes in business volume.

-- Risks or potential emergencies that could impact either incoming funds or spending needs.
+- Risks or emergencies that could impact incoming funds or spending needs.
 The budget, in other words, may need to anticipate events such as labor action, competitor action, or natural disasters.

-- Procedures and methods are in place for implementing the plan and monitoring actual spending and incoming revenues.
+- Procedures and methods are in place for implementing monitoring the plan.

 - Packaging and communicating funding requests to those responsible for reviewing and approving budget proposals.

-In large companies and organizations the process is managed and "driven" by, a Budget Office.
-This office works with managers, department heads, and others, to help shape their funding proposals.
-It also works at the same time with senior managers, legislative bodies, and senior officials who will make approval decisions.
-The result is that all budget proposals are developed according to local policies and rules, and that the entire proposal package is reasonable and aligned with organizational objectives.
+In large entities, the responsibility for driving and managing the budgeting process belongs to a Budget Office.
+This office works directly with managers, department heads, and others, to help shape their funding proposals.
+It also works at the same time with senior managers, legislative bodies, and senior officials who approve spending.
+The result is that all budget proposals conform to local policies and rules and that the entire proposal package is reasonable and aligned with entity objectives.

-Zero based budgeting is an approach to budgeting requiring that every expenditure be justified.
-In other words, each potential spending item starts with an assumed value of 0, with all changes above that having to be justified.
-This contrasts with the more usual practice, incremental budgeting, in which each spending item is started at last year's (or last term's) level, and the next period's level is planned as an increment (positive or negative change) to that level.
+Zero-based budgeting is an approach requiring justification for every expenditure.
+In other words, each spending item starts with a budget value of 0.
+Those requesting funds must justify all changes above 0.
+This requirement contrasts with the more usual practice, incremental budgeting.
+Under this method, each spending item starts at last term's level.
+The next term's budget is an increment to that level (positive or negative change).

-Advocates of the zero based planning favor the approach because it is based on demonstrated needs and resources, not on historical spending levels, which arguably leads to more efficient allocation of resources.
-The zero based approach can be very effective, for instance, in finding and trimming inflated budgets.
+Advocates of zero-based planning favor the approach because it focuses on demonstrating needs and resources.
+Zero-based budgeting is blind to historical spending levels.
+As a result, arguably, resource allocation is more efficient.
+The zero-based approach can be very successful, for instance, in finding and trimming inflated budgets.
 It can be helpful for exposing budgets that include obsolete or wasteful operations.

-In a large organization, however, the zero based approach may call for very substantial research and analysis in order to justify every funding request—an investment in time and organizational resources that is not, in its own right, justified.
-Under the Incremental approach, formal justification (e.g., business case analysis) is normally required only for capital spending proposals or for significant spending increases in operating expense categories.
+In a large entity, however, the zero-based approach may call for very substantial research and analysis to justify every funding request—an investment in time and organizational resources that is not, in its own right, justified.
+Under the Incremental approach, formal justification (for example, a business case analysis) is usually required only for capital spending proposals or for significant spending increases in operating expense categories.

-A variance (difference between actual and forecast figures) is a signal to management that revenues or spending did not go according to plan.
-If the variance represents overspending, moreover, it is an indicator that there may be problems paying future expenses.
-Variance analysis attempts to find the reasons that actual figures were over or under forecast so that either
+Variance (a difference between actual and forecast figures) is a signal that revenues or spending did not go according to plan.
+If the variation represents overspending, moreover, it is a warning there may be problems paying future expenses.
+Variance analysis attempts to find the reasons that actual figures were over or under forecast so that either …

-- Corrective action can be taken to reduce variances in the future, (an exercise in static budgeting) or
+- Management can take corrective action to reduce variances in the future, (an exercise in static budgeting).

-- Figures for future spending can be adjusted as necessary (the practice of flexible budgeting).
+- Budget authorities can adjust budgets for future spending as necessary (the practice of flexible budgeting).